The Complete Guide to IoT Security and What Every Business Owner Needs to Know

-Identity and access management is usually associated with end-users, but it also extends to devices and applications that need network and resource access.
-What they have access to and the legitimacy of their request in the first place must always be verified, because devices left exposed in various locations can be easily attacked and used by cybercriminals to infiltrate into your organisation.
+Identity and access management is typically related to end-users, but it also extends to devices and applications that require network and resource access.
+What they have access to and the legitimacy of their request in the first place must always be verified, because devices left exposed in various locations can be easily attacked and used by cybercriminals to infiltrate your organization.

-Data is essential for IoT operations and it’s also critical that its integrity is wholesome.
-Take measures to assure that your data has not been manipulated, neither while at-rest, in-transit or in-use.
+Data is crucial for IoT operations and it’s also critical that its integrity is wholesome.
+Take measures to assure that your data has not been manipulated, neither while at rest, in transit, or in use.
 Don’t forget about personal data either.
-This kind of information and any data generated by an IoT device must be protected through encryption, whether it’s in-transit or at-rest.
+This kind of information and any data generated by an IoT device must be protected through encryption, whether it’s in transit or at rest.

-Another aspect that threatens IoT security for business is the use of a great number of devices.
-To be precise, integrating new systems and devices provides more points of access for potential attackers, which raises the security stakes exponentially.
+Another aspect that threatens IoT security is the use of a great number of devices.
+To be precise, integrating new systems and devices provides more points of access for potential attackers, which raises the safety stakes exponentially.

 IoT devices are being more and more used in various sectors, and even the most simple devices (like a fish-tank thermometer in a casino who can gather tens of GB of personal data and expose it to hackers, for example) can be potential gateways to private segments of a company’s network.